DataDog/integrations-extras/calico/README.md

 1. Set up Calico on your cluster if you have not already.

-2. Enable prometheus metrics following [Calico doc](https://docs.projectcalico.org/maintenance/monitor/monitor-component-metrics)
+2. Enable Prometheus metrics using the instructions in Calico's [Monitor Calico Component Metrics documentation][9].
-   You should have a felix-metrics-svc service running in your cluster, as well as a prometheus-pod.
+   Once enabled, you should have a `felix-metrics-svc` service running in your cluster, as well as a `prometheus-pod`.

-To use autodiscovery, we are going to modify prometheus-pod.

-3. Add the following snippet to your prometheus yaml file :
+3. To use Autodiscovery, modify `prometheus-pod`.
+Add the following snippet to your Prometheus YAML configuration file:

 ```
 metadata: